Strawberry-Team/ucode-connect-Track-FullStack-uevent-Univent-backend/README.md

     ```
 In Development Mode, you have **50 requests per hour**.
 To increase the limit (up to 5000 requests/hour), apply for production access via the Unsplash dashboard, providing use cases with attribution.

-More information can be found in the [Unsplash documentation](https://unsplash.com/documentation).
+More information can be found in the [Unsplash API Documentation](https://unsplash.com/documentation).